metabase/metabase/docs/developers-guide.md

 - babel
 - cssnext

-Frontend tasks are managed by `npm`.
+Frontend tasks are executed using `npm run`.
 All available tasks can be found in `package.json` under *scripts*.

 To build the frontend client without watching for changes, you can use: